-tion in this setting, as mergers are the result of endogenous decisions by firms.
-For example, acquiring firms may selectively target firms that will be profitable in the future.
-If a technology startup is acquired after a successful innovation, then we would expect the target firm to grow due to the increased productivity even absent any merger.
-Therefore, the estimate of the impact of M&A on employment and earnings would be biased upwards.
-On the other hand, acquiring firms could target mismanaged businesses that are underperforming.
+mismanaged businesses that are underperforming.
 If targets are chosen in such a way, we might expect employment and earnings to be falling in target firms before the merger.
-Therefore, the estimate could be downward biased if falling employment at target firms would have been even greater in the absence of the merger.
+Therefore, the estimate could be downward biased if falling earnings at target firms would have been even greater in the absence of the merger.

 A simple way to gauge the direction of the potential bias is to compare outcomes for M&A establishments and workers to the control establishments and workers in the years prior to the M&A event.
-Importantly, the matching strategy does not match on trends of any outcome variables.
-For worker-level results, I do not match on lagged earnings (the primary outcome), though strategies that do match explicitly on earnings yield results with similar sign and significance.25
+For the worker-level results, I do not match on lagged earnings (the primary outcome), allowing for a transparent test of parallel trends, though strategies that do match explicitly on earnings yield results with similar sign and significance.23